 What we must do and how we will do it Target completion date or, if not known, number of months to complete Our cost to complete 1.
-Complete additional offerings and acquire additio Class A LP Units, Class B LP Units, Class C LP Un Class F LP Units and Class I LP Units.
-See "Use of Available Funds"
+Complete additional offerings and acquire additional Class A LP Units, Class B LP Units, Class C LP Units, Class F LP Units and Class I LP Units.
+Periodically throughout the next 12 months See "Use of Available Funds"